Paul-Hi/Mango/README.md

 ## Roadmap (unordered and incomplete)

-* Scene composing and store.
+* Implementing the compilation and saving of scenes (own format and gltf export)
-* GLTF animations.
+* Support for GLTF animations
-* Transparency.
+* Support for translucent materials
-* Improved rendering.
+* Rendering improvements (performance and appearance)
-* Improved scene management.
+* Scene management improvements
-* GUI integrating DearImGui.
+* GUI with DearImGui
-* Performance tools.
+* Performance measurement tools
-* Better editor and some example applications.
+* Editor improvements and some better examples for the use of Mango
-* Many features like shadows, global light effects (GI, AO, reflections), live editing, hot swapable resources, and more.
+* Many features like shadows, global light effects (GI, AO, reflections), live editing, hot swapable resources, and more

 ## Dependencies